Skip to main content

 Member Identifier Consistency

-MBI must be consistent across all five CDAG tables and against the FA universe.
+MBI must be consistent across all six CDAG tables and against the FA universe.
 PBM systems sometimes carry internal cardholder IDs that don't map one-to-one to MBI.
 Inconsistent member identifiers are one of the most common cross-table issues we see.

 Date Range Alignment